 § 1718 Additional or continuing education.

 In addition to meeting the standards prescribed in other sections of this chapter for the issuance of a license, the Commissioner may promulgate regulations and/or prerequisites which will establish reasonable standards and criteria for requiring additional or continuing education of licensees, in order to ensure the maintenance or improvement of a licensee's insurance skills and knowledge.
 Failure to provide proof of meeting continuing education requirements shall result in the automatic lapse of such licensee's license in accordance with § 1707(f) of this title and may result in the imposition of monetary penalties in accordance with §§ 1707(g) and 1712(d) of this title.

 § 1719 Reporting of actions.

-(a) A producer shall report to the Insurance Commissioner any administrative action taken against the producer in another jurisdiction or by another governmental agency in this State within 30 days of the final disposition of the matter.
+(a) A licensee shall report to the Insurance Commissioner any administrative action taken against the licensee in another jurisdiction or by another governmental agency in this State within 30 days of the final disposition of the matter.
 This report shall include a copy of the order, consent to order or other relevant legal documents.

-(b) Within 30 days of the initial pretrial hearing date, a producer shall report to the Insurance Commissioner any criminal prosecution of the producer taken in any jurisdiction.
+(b) Within 30 days of the initial pretrial hearing date, a licensee shall report to the Insurance Commissioner any criminal prosecution of the licensee taken in any jurisdiction.
 The report shall include a copy of the initial complaint filed, the order resulting from the hearing, and any other relevant legal documents.

 § 1720 Regulations.